The Ultimate Guide To Anti- COVID Masks

 Similar to the KN95 and N95 face mask respirator, this mask offers protection in various areas such as the pharmaceutical industry as it effectively stops powdered chemicals.

-With an aerosol & paraffin oil filtration percentage of a minimum of 94% and an internal leak rate of a maximum of 8%, this FFP2 mask can serve as protection against influenza viruses as well as against the bacteria of pneumonic plague.
+With an aerosol & paraffin oil filtration percentage of a minimum of 94% and an internal leak rate of a maximum of 8%, this FFP2 face mask can serve as protection against influenza viruses as well as against the bacteria of pneumonic plague.

 - FFP3 mask: